spotinst/help/src/docs/ocean/features/auto-update-ami-eks-ui.md

 ![schedule--update-ami-dialog-box](https://github.com/user-attachments/assets/76858a5d-8713-4e0f-9129-aee65c401128)

-2. Ensure that AMI Auto update is turned on in the Auto Update dialog box.
-3. Select whether to update Security patches, Kubernetes minor versions, or both options.
+2. Select whether to update Security patches, Kubernetes minor versions, or both options.
-4. Select whether to schedule once a day or at a specific time.
+3. Select whether to schedule once a day or at a specific time.
 4. If you selected to schedule at a specific time, set the time using the day/week/month/time controls or type a Cron expression.

 5. Optionally click **Apply cluster roll with update** (see [link to Roll Cluster Option])